sekrupke/chatgpt-customer-app-experiment/README.md

 The evaluation of the experiment was done at the end of the experiment:

 ### Main Advantages of ChatGPT
+* Additional tooling for software development (better than Stackoverflow or Google)
+  * It is possible to ask for a more specific solution
+  * The answer can be optimized
+  * A context can be supplied, e.g. the source code
+* Also helps in the concept phase, e.g. the project structure
+* Good tool for learning new concepts
+* Very useful when the programming language is not known well, but the concepts are clear
+  * Example: Python insert script without prior knowledge of Python language details

 ### Main Disadvantages of ChatGPT
+* ChatGPT made up things, e.g. a CustomerService that does not exist (Halluzinations)
+* At a specific point ChatGPT can't remember the context anymore
+* A lot of little uncertainties and errors that ChatGPT sometimes cannot know

 ### Problems encountered with ChatGPT
+* Without technological knowledge it is very hard to create a running application
+  * Problems, as soon as failures occur
+  * When errors happen, ChatGPT need detailed context to help
+* ChatGPT seems to understand the problem well, but could not fix it in the end

 ### Outlook
+* It is important to understand ChatGPT and how it works (statistics) to evaluate answers
+* ChatGPT is an important new tool for software development that helps to solve problems
+* Simple, repeated development tasks can be supported by ChatGPT (save time and cost)
+* ChatGPT allows a faster start in projects and offers possibilities for rapid prototyping
+* ChatGPT is not a human, it is a text generator and cannot replace human individuals or experience